• Skip to main content

 Chocolates is toxic to almost all animals including our chinchillas.
 They could suffer from severe toxicity symptoms caused by a compound called theobromine present in chocolate.

 Chinchillas cannot metabolize theobromine and it could cause neurological symptoms like seizures, tremors, and even death in these animals.
-You definitely want to keep all chocolate-based foods out of your pet’s reach.
+Can chinchillas eat chocolate in any amount?
+No, you definitely want to keep all chocolate-based foods out of your pet’s reach.

 Chinchillas have sensitive stomachs and digestive systems.
 They are unable to properly digest many compounds.
 As a result, there are a lot of foods that can be toxic to chinchillas.